haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-DNA-advanced/index.md

 ### Using this part

 In this part we will introduce you to the various steps required to prepare PDB coordinate files for the Cro protein and the OR1 DNA structures.
-The procedure for the protein is no different than for protein-protein docking.
+The procedure for the protein is not different than for protein-protein docking.
 You will be using an NMR-solved structure of the protein.

 Modelling DNA is new to this tutorial and we will spend some more time discussing this part.
 You will be using the *3D-DART* web server [1] for this purpose.